iAmG-r00t/blog/_posts/ctf/2018-10-17-osint-ctf-learning-it-better-way.md

 ## Epilogue

-It was an amazing experience, got the opportunity to create something that allowed me to learn and share the knowledge I had learned.
+It was an amazing experience.
+I got the opportunity to create something that allowed me to learn and share my knowledge.
 I am looking forward to doing more of this on different topics.

 The first player who completed the challenge was [Antony](https://twitter.com/AntonyMutiga) Mutiga](https://twitter.com/AntonyMutiga).
-His write-up is attached in the resources section (the funny thing is that he was my teammate at the AfricaHackOn CTF event 2018, that is a story for another day).
+His write-up is attached in the resources section (the funny thing is that he was my teammate at the AfricaHackOn CTF event 2018, a story for another day).

 I am happy to say this was a success, and I have provided all the configs of the challenge for anyone who wants to set it up.

-The OSINT framework is enough to guide you in solving the challenges, give it a try.
+The OSINT framework is enough to guide you in solving the challenges.
+Give it a try.
 {: .note}

 ## Resources